 Wiley Rein represents corporate clients in litigation and environmental enforcement actions in all regions of the United States.
 Our attorneys are deeply involved in governmental policy and legislative activities in the environmental arena at the state, federal, and international levels.
 We regularly counsel companies on environmental compliance and the environmental aspects of acquisitions, international trade, and real property transactions.

-We have worked on rules and litigated cases arising under virtually every federal environmental program and state tort law, successfully defending cases arising under the Clean Air Act (CAA); the Clean Water Act (CWA); the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA); the Endangered Species Act (ESA); the Resource Conservation and Recovery Act (RCRA); the Superfund statute and state tort law.
-Our attorneys have also assisted clients in rule-makings under most of those statutes, Occupational Safety and Health Administration (OSHA), and the Hazardous Materials Transportation Act (HMTA) and have defended regulatory enforcement proceedings before agencies ranging from the Pipeline and Hazardous Materials Safety Administration (PHMSA) to the U.S. Environmental Protection Agency (EPA).
-In addition, our attorneys have represented clients in other policy-making activities at the Office of Management and Budget (OMB), on Capitol Hill, and in several international forums.
-In the international arena we provide counsel with respect to Registration, Evaluation, Authorization, and Restriction of Chemical substances (REACH), Restriction of Hazardous Substances (RoHS) Directive, Waste Electrical and Electronic Equipment (WEEE) Directive, and a range of international environmental treaties including the Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade, the Stockholm Convention on Persistent Organic Pollutants, and the Montreal Protocol on Substances That Deplete the Ozone Layer.
+We have worked on rules and litigated cases arising under virtually every federal environmental program and state tort law, successfully defending cases arising under the CAA, the CWA, FIFRA, the ESA, the RCRA, the Superfund statute and state tort law.
+Our attorneys have also assisted clients in rule-makings under those statutes, OSHA, and the Hazardous Materials Transportation Act (HMTA), and have defended regulatory enforcement proceedings before agencies ranging from the PHMSA to the EPA.
+In addition, our attorneys have represented clients in other policy-making activities at the Office of Management and Budget (OMB), the Council on Environmental Quality (CEQ) and on Capitol Hill.
+In the international arena we provide counsel with respect to REACH, Restriction of Hazardous Substances (RoHS) Directive, Waste Electrical and Electronic Equipment (WEEE) Directive, and a range of international environmental treaties including the Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade, the Stockholm Convention on Persistent Organic Pollutants, and the Montreal Protocol on Substances That Deplete the Ozone Layer.

 - Obtaining dismissal on jurisdictional grounds of a challenge by environmental activists to EPA re-registration of azinphos methyl pesticide products (AZM), over the opposition of both EPA and plaintiffs, and obtaining affirmance of that decision by the U.S. Court of Appeals for the Ninth Circuit.